 We feel that it is also important to reiterate the fact that we work collaboratively with our BSO and Outreach Officer, whom we thank for their help and continued support, to ensure that Members are able to attend Branch meetings, activities and or local events.

-Should you have any questions, or if you are considering popping along to one of our meetings please don’t hesitate to contact Steve, our Branch Chairman by email using email@example.com so that we can address or action as necessary.
+Should you have any questions, or if you are considering popping along to one of our meetings please don’t hesitate to get in contact here

 We would like to thank the work of our Outreach Officer, Alida, who has been able to reach out to our communities and arrange for three new Members; Peter, Ajit and Janet to join our Branch.